blei-lab/edward/docs/parser/README.md

 # Parser

-These are documentation tools from TensorFlow, used to parse docstrings into Markdown.
-They are not exposed in the public API so we copy and paste them here.
+These are tools to parse docstrings into Markdown.

-Built from commit `3cb3cc6d426112f432db62db6f493ea00ce31e0f`.
+We build on the parser from TensorFlow
+(commit `3cb3cc6d426112f432db62db6f493ea00ce31e0f`):

 + https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/docs
 + https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/common

-`{generate,generate_lib,parser}.py` are all tweaked to work for Edward.
-Use a diff tool to see the differences.
+Use a diff tool to analyze the line-by-line differences.

 ## Usage